liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/11-upgrading-to-elasticsearch-73.markdown

 2. Back up the application specific indexes for Workflow Metrics and Result Rankings.

-3. In @product@-ver@, the X-Pack module is now provided out of the box.
+3. In @product-ver@, the X-Pack module is now provided out of the box.
 If you're not X-Pack security, make sure you disable it (it's disabled by default):